$6,295 | Completing Grades 9–12

 What to Expect: Sleeping to the sound of ocean waves, rinsing off in beach showers, and waking up to morning light and birdsong in the palms.

-• Cook Crew: Each day, a small group rotates through planning, prepping, and cooking meals for the whole camp—learning teamwork and basic outdoor skills.
+Cook Crew: Each day, small groups rotate through planning, prepping, and cooking meals for the whole camp.

-All Diets Welcome: We accommodate all allergies and dietary needs, including vegetarian, gluten-free, dairy-free, and more.
+All Diets Welcome: We accommodate all allergies and dietary needs, including vegetarian, vegan, nut free, gluten free, dairy free, and more.

-Luggage Note: We recommend one checked bag and a small carry-on backpack.
+We recommend one checked bag (soft-sided duffel, NOT a rolling suitcase) and a small carry-on backpack.

 Medical Clearance: No doctor’s visit is required unless there’s a new or complex medical condition.
 Our team reviews every form to make sure we’re fully prepared to support your teen.